Avinash64/local-llm-wikipedia/README.md

 We can do this by prompting the model to respond in json format if it knows the answer based on it's training data.

-System prompt: IIdentify if you have the knowlege in your training to answer this question.
+System prompt: Identify if you have the knowlege in your training to answer this question.
 Format the response as JSON like {"user": user message here, "known": True or False.}

 ```python
 determine_known = client.chat.completions.create(